arzwa/wgd/README.md

 ## Step 2 Data Collection and Preparation

 Since the synonymous distance Ks (the number of synonymous substitutions per synonymous site) is a feasible proxy for the age of gene duplicates (see detailed discussions in the book chapter), the protein-coding genes are exactly what we need for the construction of age distribution of whole paranome in Step 3.
-The gene positional information is needed for the profiling of the synteny relationship in Step4.
+The gene positional information is needed for the profiling of the synteny relationship in Step 4.
 Thus, we need the CDS (protein-coding sequences) and GFF (General Feature Format) files of interested species, here as *Vitis vinifera* and *Amborella trichopoda*, both of which are downloaded from [PLAZA](https://bioinformatics.psb.ugent.be/plaza/versions/plaza_v4_5_dicots/download/).
 A cleaning process for the CDS file is recommended, including: 1) only the longest transcripts are retained if alternatives are available; 2) genes with identical sequences or IDs are removed to eliminate redundancy; 3) the sequence length of CDS should be dividable by three and only contain ACGT characters while not contain any stop codons in the sequence (only at the end of sequence is allowed).
 The cleaned files used in subsequent analysis are in the [data](https://github.com/heche-psb/wgd/tree/dev/data) directory.

 ## Step 3 Construction of Ks Distribution